The Landscape Architecture Foundation staff are a small, passionate, and dedicated team.

 As Program Manager, Megan manages LAF's Case Study Investigation (CSI) program and other Landscape Performance Series initiatives.
 She has a diverse background in landscape architecture, international development, and nonprofit work.
 Before joining LAF, she was a two-time Peace Corps volunteer, serving in Guatemala and Panama in health and community gardening.
 She currently serves on the advisory board for the Coastal Solutions Fellowship program in partnership with the Cornell Lab of Ornithology and volunteers with the Neighborhood Design Center.

 Megan’s eye for design was developed in her childhood, which was spent running around at art fairs while her parents sold their leather and paper goods.
-Megan has a Master of Landscape Architecture from the University of Michigan’s School of Natural Resources and Environment.
+Megan has a Master's of Landscape Architecture from the University of Michigan’s School of Natural Resources and Environment.

 dgooze [at] lafoundation [dot] org